Sloupsy/quartz.gg/README.md

 ### 📄 **License**

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the GNU Public License - see the `LICENSE` file for details.